Nomad9-0/Word-Guess-Game/README.md

 # Word-Guess-Game
 A hangman game with a Dungeons & Dragons theme.
-Technologies used for this project were HTML, CSS, and JavaScript.
+Try guessing the name of a D&D Monster picked at random!

+## Technologies
+- HTML
+- CSS
+- JavaScript